Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Introduction

 \subsection{Proposed Method}

 In this work, we develop a Bayesian framework for signal component decomposition that combines Gibbs sampling with plug-and-play (PnP) diffusion priors.
-The proposed framework has the following notable features and contributions: \begin{enumerate} \item We use diffusion models to encode the component priors in a unified manner, and show how model-driven prior information can be combined with data-driven learning within the diffusion training pipeline.
-This hybrid modeling enables the use of analytic priors when data are scarce, while still benefiting from learned statistics when representative samples are available.
+The proposed framework has the following notable features and contributions: \begin{enumerate} \item We use diffusion models to encode component priors in a unified manner, enabling component-wise combinations of learned and model-based priors within the same diffusion-based implementation framework.
+This hybrid modeling enables the use of analytic priors for components whose training data are scarce, while still benefiting from learned statistics for components with representative samples.

 \item We introduce a modular posterior sampling algorithm for component decomposition, termed the diffusion-within-Gibbs (DiG) sampler.
-The DiG sampler alternates Gibbs updates of the individual components using their respective diffusion models, allowing each component prior to be trained independently and combined flexibly at inference time without retraining.
+The DiG sampler alternates Gibbs updates of the individual components using their respective diffusion models, allowing each component prior to be trained independently and combined flexibly for different decomposition tasks at inference time.

 \item Under the assumption of perfectly trained diffusion models, we establish the asymptotic consistency of the DiG sampler.
 We further show that DiG can be interpreted as an extension of a class of recently proposed diffusion-based samplers, and that, for suitable classes of sensing operators, DiG better exploits the structure of the measurement model.